-The third previous research was written by Sari (IAIN Surakarta: 2017).
-She conducted the research entitled "The Correlation Study between Students' Motivation and Reading Comprehension".
-The objectives of the research are to determine the correlation between students' motivation and reading comprehension.
-The population of the research is all the fourth semester students of the State Islamic Institute of Surakarta.
-Random sampling is used in the research and it takes consists of 35 students.
-The result of the study show that $r{x1y} = 0.879 > r{t} = 0.334$ it means that there is a positive correlation between students motivation and reading comprehension.
+The third previous research come from Irwan Ro'iyal Ali (UIN Syarif Hidayatullah Jakarta: 2010).
+He conducted his research entitled The "Correlation between Students' Vocabulary Mastery and Reading Comprehension".
+The objectives of this research are to find out the correlation between vocabulary achievement and reading comprehension and to find out empirical data about the formulated problem.
+The sample of the research was taken from English Department of second semester of Tarbiyah Faculty and Teachers' Training of State Islamic University Syarif Hidayatullah Jakarta academic year 2003/2004.
+The result of the study show that $r{xy} = 0.641 > r_t = 0.361$ and 0.463, it means that there is positive correlation between vocabulary and the score of reading.
+It also means that the higher score in vocabulary will be followed the higher score in reading of UIN Jakarta.

-Based on the previous studies above, mostly the researcher only investigates two variables.
+Based on the previous study above, mostly, the researcher only investigates two variables.
 They seldom to explain the correlation between vocabulary and reading comprehension or learning motivation.
-Most of the researchers investigate about the correlation between students' vocabulary mastery and English speaking ability or correlation between learning motivation and English speaking ability.
-In the investigation of Sari (IAIN Surakarta: 2017), she studied correlation between students' motivation and reading comprehension.
-So that, in this study, the researcher tries to combine vocabulary and learning motivation toward reading comprehension entitled "The Correlation between Learning Motivation and Vocabulary Mastery toward Reading Comprehension".
+Most of the researchers investigate about the correlation between learning motivation and speaking or correlation vocabulary mastery and speaking.
+In the investigation of Ro'iyal Ali (UIN Syarif Hidayatullah Jakarta: 2010), he tries to combine vocabulary and reading comprehension.
+So that, the researcher tries to combine vocabulary and learning motivation toward reading comprehension entitled "A Correlation between Vocabulary Mastery and Learning Motivation toward Reading Comprehension".